AndyShiue/Ende-readme/README.md

 ```

 To implement a trait, I introduce another keyword `impl`.
-All `impl`s can be defined locally in a function body.
+All `impl`s are items and can be defined locally in a function body.
 Unlike the `impl`s in Rust or `instance`s in Haskell, `impl`s in Ende are always named.

 ## Simple `impl`s